Leo Buscaglia: In popular culture

 In a May 12, 1984, Peanuts comic strip, the dog Snoopy is seen strolling towards Charlie Brown and Sally.
 Snoopy gives them both warm and sincere hugs.
 Afterwards, Charlie Brown explains their dog's actions to his puzzled sister: "You can always tell when he's been listening to Leo Buscaglia tapes."

 Buscaglia's "Dr. Love" moniker, PBS lectures, and philosophy of hugs were referenced in Season 2, Episode 1 of The Americans.

 In an April 22, 1991 The Far Side comic strip, a man dressed like a bullfighter awaits the charge of another man with outstretched arms.
 The caption reads: "In some remote areas of the world, the popular sport is to watch a courageous young man avoid being hugged by a Leo Buscaglia impersonator."

 In the August 1993 issue of Spectacular Spider-Man (vol. 1) #203, the character of Carnage taunts Spider-Man by saying: "Ah... even with his last breath—he's doing his Leo Buscaglia impression!"

+In Season 6, Episode 19 of Mystery Science Theater 3000, TV's Frank reads a card to Dr. Clayton Forrester, who is wearing a full-body bandage: "Oh look at this, it's a card from Leo Buscaglia!
+'Hope you die, you rotten bast--' Oh well."